open-rmf/free_fleet/README.md

 ## Simulation examples

+Examples for running a single robot or multiple robots in simulation has been up in `free_fleet_examples`, along with example configuration files for `zenoh` as well as fleet configuration files for `free_fleet_adapter`.

 For ROS 2, simulations will be launched using the `nav2_bringup` package.
 Since the `turtlebot3_gazebo` package is not being released past jazzy, users will need to clone the package to access the gazebo models,

 ```